tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Terminology_Guide.md

 * What is BIP44?

-  **Answer:** BIP44 defines an implementation of a HD wallet in which a single seed or mnemonic sentence can be used to generate keys for an unlimited number of independent cryptocoins such as Bitcoin, Litecoin or Namecoin under a single account.
+  **Answer:** BIP44 defines an implementation of a HD wallet in which a single seed or mnemonic sentence can be used to generate keys for multiple cryptocurrencies such as Bitcoin, Litecoin or Namecoin under a single account.

 ---